Simple Tips for Successful Tomatoes

 Avoid over-watering

-This is the other "over-loving" issue.
-Watering is important, especially when establishing plants.
-However, once established, tomato plants need only about a 1" of water a week.
-Watering should be done such that it encourages deep roots by thoroughly wetting a soil deep then allowing for a period of dry.
-This means its better to water for 3-4 hours once a week rather than watering them for 30 minutes everyday.
+Watering should be done such that it encourages deep roots by thoroughly wetting a soil so that water goes down deep, then allowing for a period of dry.
+This means it is better to water for several hours a week rather than watering for 30 minutes everyday.
 Over-watered fruits will often taste that way, watery.
 Foliage that stays damp is also more prone to disease.